-People think that government should increase the cost of fuel for cars and other vehicles to solve environmental problems.
+People think that the best method to solve environmental problems is for the government to increase the cost of fuel for cars and other vehicles .
 To what extent do you agree or disagree?

 In recent years, there has been mounting concern over severe pollution caused by the transport sector.
 Some people argue that to address environmental issues, it is imperative for governments to raise the price of fuel for cars and other vehicles.
 I disagree with this statement because I believe this measure would be impractical and other realisable solutions should be taken instead.